sabinaTT/around-the-world/README.md

     -there needs to be a submit or enter button
     -there needs to be reset button (to reset when I lose, not when game is successfully finished) -there needs to be a box with the question
-    -there needs to be an about box describing the point of this game -there needs to be a timer for 1 minute that starts as soon as the person click the input box -there needs to be a start button
+    -there needs to be a about box describing the point of this game -there needs to be a timer for 1 minute that starts as soon as the person click the input box -there needs to be a start button
     -there needs to be an instructios button that will open into a dialogue box that can be x'ed out